mzaart/View/website/docs/index.md

 representing text will be mapped to a `UIView` on iOS, `TextView` on Android and a `span` element on the web.

-View uses Kotlin Multiplatform to share its code acroos platforms.
+View uses Kotlin Multiplatform to share its code across platforms.
 For more information on each component, please see the guides.